GodAlecs/LimitatiBot/README.md

-# 🤖 LimitatiBot [0.2]
+# 🤖 LimitatiBot [2.0]
 LimitatiBot is a simple telegram bot to establish a conversation with a user without having to use private chats.

-The bot was created on 02/02/2022, its current version is 0.2 STABLE, there will be many more updates in the future.
+The bot was created on 02/02/2022, there will be many more updates in the future.

 # ✅ Features
 - 6 Languages available